 Dedicated IPs are exclusively assigned to a specific device or user instead of shared among multiple devices or services.
 This means the addresses don't reset or get assigned to other users.

-The downside of this is that dedicated IP addresses cost extra.
-However, it allows more granular IT operations management.
+The downside of this is that dedicated IP addresses usually come with an additional cost.
+However, they provide greater control over network management.
 For example, network administrators can prevent unwarranted access to internal systems by specifying a list of allowlisted dedicated IP addresses.
 That way, only matching IPs can be allowed, preventing intruder connection attempts.
 In addition, having a fixed IP minimizes the number of captchas users have to fill in when browsing and reduces IP blacklisting to faster and more secure connections.

 Dedicated IP vs shared IP address